pangpond510/DB_Project_Server/README.md

 	./docker/db.test.sh
 ```

-3. Make sure that docker is running and start 'db.test' container.
+3. Make sure that docker is running and start 'db.test' container every time when you start this project.
 The container will run on port 3307.

 ### **prepare database**